PratimeshTiwari/PratimeshTiwari/README.md

 - 👋 Hi, I’m @PratimeshTiwari
-- 👀 I’m interested in Competing in Hackatons and Coding Clubs
+- 👀 I’m interested in Competing in Hackatons and Developing new skills in the IT industry.
-- 🌱 I’m currently learning C/C++,Python and Javascript.
+- 🌱 I’m currently learning C/C++ and Python.
-- 💞️ I’m looking to collaborate with other professional to get a clear picture of what I'm doing and where I'm upto
+- 💞️ I’m looking to collaborate with other professional to get a clear picture of what I'm doing and where I'm upto.
 - 📫 How to reach me ->drop a email at hey@pratimeshtiwari.com